 How to calculate average propensity to consume?
 Average propensity to consume formula

-Our APC calculator uses the following formula of average propensity to consume:
+Our APC calculator uses the following formula for average propensity to consume:

 APC = C/Y